MoreiraCN/Genomic_alignment/README.md

 ### Genomic alignment

-The following pipeline was used to align [filtered](https://github.com/MoreiraCN/Filtering_Illumina_sequences) libraries against the [assembled](https://github.com/MoreiraCN/Assembling_Illumina_sequences) genome of the species *Holochilus sciureus* (2n = 56, NF = 56), a Neotropical rodent of Oryzomyini tribe.
+The following pipeline was used to align [filtered](https://github.com/MoreiraCN/Filtering_Illumina_sequences) libraries against the [assembled](https://github.com/MoreiraCN/Assembling_Illumina_sequences) genome of the species *Holochilus sciureus* (2n = 56, NF = 56), a Neotropical rodent of tribe Oryzomyini.
 The libraries comprise whole genomic DNA (gDNA) and probe of entire chromosome (obtained by flow sorting and fragmented by a DOP-PCR reaction) sequences, both from the species *H. sciureus*.

 - Softwares used: